LeonardoGomesRibeiro/NodeJsBlog/README.md

 # Blog
 Project intended to be a simple blog.
+On it we will be able to register a post, list posts, remove posts and update posts.

 ## Objective
 To get knowledge on the technologies used on the project.